How to Integrate Document Scanning into a Quasar Electron Desktop App

 All right, we’ve now finished building the document scanning app.

-Make it Work as a Desktop App using Electron
+Step 9: Package as a Desktop App with Electron

 It is easy to make a Quasar app a desktop app using Electron.